openpolitics/manifesto/manifesto/economy.md

 ### Financial Transaction Tax

 Introduce a tax on financial speculation, commonly known as a "Robin Hood Tax".
 We will do this by joining the proposed EU Financial Transaction Tax[^1] system, which is planned to start in 10 countries across Europe during 2016 (including France, Germany, Belgium, Italy, Spain and Estonia).
 We would also work with international organisations to broaden such a regime beyond the EU.

+### Remove Tampon Tax
+Tampons should not be considered a luxury item and should be considered a necessity

 ## Social Security